Civil & Environmental Engineering Technology

 - Prepare reports to adequately describe results of environmental sampling and measurement

 - Explain operating principles for a range of unit processes for environmental control

 - Perform CAD and GIS operations and apply them to solve engineering problems

 Educational objectives that are demonstrated during their workforce careers include:

 - Communication skills: communicate technical information in writing, speaking, listening, and interpersonal skills to work effectively as part of a team in the workforce

-- Technical skills: understand the principles of storm water, hydraulics, environmental engineering, surveying, soils, engineering structures, water/wastewater treatment, and engineering materials; estimate quantities; and use appropriate computer applications to apply that knowledge as a consultant in the workforce
+- Technical skills: understand the principles of storm water, hydraulics, environmental engineering, surveying, soils, engineering structures, wastewater, water/wastewater treatment, and engineering materials; estimate quantities; and use appropriate computer applications to apply that knowledge as a consultant in the workforce

 - Professional skills: perform in the workforce with confidence in the use of CAD software; create site plans from raw survey data; design sewage disposal systems; and develop profiles and cross-sections for highway design

 - Engineering design skills: understand design principles and function actively as part of a design team in the workforce with acquired skills and the knowledge of building materials and structures, site development, and estimating quantities

 - Innovation skills: demonstrate the skills and ability needed to continue learning through formal education or adapt to changing technologies in the workplace